meuleman/epilogos/README.md

 <a name="jobs-similarity-search"></a>
 <details><summary><b> Number of Jobs [-j, --num-jobs]</b></summary>
 <p></p>
-<p>Similarity Search uses [sklearn's nearest neighbors function](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestNeighbors.html) to determine the best recommendations for each region.
+<p>Similarity Search uses <a href="https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestNeighbors.html">sklearn's nearest neighbors function</a> to determine the best recommendations for each region.
 This flag specifies the number of parallel jobs to run for this nearest neighbors search.</p>

 <p>The argument to this flag is the number of parallel jobs to run for the nearest neighbors search (default=8).</p>